ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 |                 | `ktor.security.ssl.keyStorePassword`   | `null`           | Password for the SSL key store |
 |                 | `ktor.security.ssl.privateKeyPassword` | `null`           | Password for the SSL private key |

-You can use `-P:` to specify parameters that doesn't have a specific switch.
+You can use `-P:` to specify parameters that don't have a specific switch.
 For example:
 `-P:ktor.deployment.callGroupSize=7`

 <a id="custom"></a>
 ## Custom configuration systems

-Ktor provides an interface that you can implement for its configuration available at `application.environment.config`.
+Ktor provides an interface that you can implement the configuration in, available at `application.environment.config`.
-You can construct and set the configuration inside an `applicationEngineEnvironment`.
+You can construct and set the configuration properties inside an `applicationEngineEnvironment`.

 ```kotlin
 interface ApplicationConfig {